cirlabs/django-project-template/README.md

   \_/  \____\\_/  \|\_/   \____/\_/ \|  \_/  \____\
                                                    </code></pre>

-A custom template for initializing a new Django project that includes a number of small modifications favored the [Los Angeles Times Data Desk](http://datadesk.latimes.com).
+A custom template for initializing a new Django project.
+Includes a number of small modifications favored the [Los Angeles Times Data Desk](http://datadesk.latimes.com).

 Features
 --------